STAFF

 For more about Lily's cooking and dance practices visit her website HERE

 Is a queer multimedia artist and performer, born and raised within Canarsie and Munsee Lenape lands.
 They have had the privilege of calling many lands their home, and they remain critically+somatically inquisitive about what it means to occupy stolen land.
-Julianne’s practice is tuned through improvisation with a focus on Contact Improvisation, chronic pleasure, connecting to the more-than-human world, and the dance of self-preservation.
-Cariño's most recent work is in touch with the depth and resonance of layered vocal sounding as a portal into the body, as a companion to processing memory and expressions of the heart.
+Cariño’s practice is tuned through improvisation with a focus on Contact Improvisation, chronic pleasure, connecting to the more-than-human world, and the dance of self-preservation.